Protecting Yourself - Exercising Your Rights

 If it feels wrong, maybe it is wrong, and you should at least check into it.

-All right – you're ready to take some action.
+Take some action.
 Here's what you do when you come across what you think is an unsafe situation:

 - Stop what you're doing.